glm-tools/pyglmnet/paper/paper.md

 well-established tools for regression and classification and are widely applied across the sciences, economics, business, and finance.
 They are especially useful because their loss functions are convex, meaning they are easy and efficient to fit.
-Moreover, they are are relatively easy to interpret because their noise terms are well defined, and the non-linearities they contain are point-wise.
+Moreover, they are relatively easy to interpret because their noise terms are well defined, and the non-linearities they contain are point-wise.